GateNLP/gate-SimpleManualAnnotator/README.md

 ### Running the Tool

-To run, the annotator requires the GATE jar as well as the GATE lib directory so something like this should work:
+To run, the annotator requires the GATE jar and GATE lib jars as well as the jar for this software (target/simplemanualannotator-2.0-SNAPSHOT.jar).

-java -cp gate-SimpleManualAnnotator.jar:$GATE_HOME/bin/gate.jar:$GATE_HOME/lib/* gate.tools.SimpleManualAnnotator \<config file\> \<directory of GATE documents\>

-A shell script is provided with the distribution.
+Run class `gate.tools.SimpleManualAnnotator` and pass two arguments, the config file and the directory with GATE documents to annotate.

+Something similar to:

+`java -cp "target/simplemanualannotator-2.0-SNAPSHOT.jar:$GATE_HOME/lib/*" gate.tools.SimpleManualAnnotator examples/config1.txt examples/corpus1/`

+On Linux-like operating systems the shell script in the `./bin` directory can be used if the environment variable `GATE_HOME` is set and points to the root directory of a GATE installation:

+`./bin/gateManualAnnotator.sh examples/config1.txt examples/corpus1/`

 ## Usage